 3. Competences.
 No prior technical expertise is required.

 Prerequisite courses.
-According the regulation of the Course in Computer Science, the exam of “Matematica Discreta” must be taken and passed before the exam of “Dati e Modelli”.
+According to the rules of the Course in Computer Science, the exam of “Matematica Discreta” must be passed before the exam of “Dati e Modelli”.

 Decision Analysis (2 hours)